shivam12345kesarwaniS/Airlines_Analysis_SQL_Project/README.md

 Conclusion:
 - "In conclusion, our analysis of revenue data, including total revenue per year, average revenue per ticket, and average occupancy per aircraft, is vital for maximizing profitability.
 Strategies to enhance occupancy rates, optimize pricing, and prioritize customer satisfaction are essential for long-term success in the competitive aviation industry."

 - "While increasing occupancy rates is crucial, it should not compromise customer satisfaction and safety.
-Striking the right balance and adopting a data-driven revenue optimization strategy will contribute to our company's growth and sustainability."
+Striking the right balance and adopting a data-driven revenue optimization strategy will contribute to our company's growth and sustainability."🛫🏆👥